 How Are Mini Splits Installed?

-Installing ductless mini splits are much easier than installing other types of cooling and heating systems, however in order to get the maximum results out of a new system, property owners should seek professional installation.
-They are easier because the conduit only needs a three inch space, eliminating the need to cut large holes in the exterior of the building, as you would need to for other air conditioning systems.
+Installing ductless mini splits are much easier than installing other types of cooling and heating systems, however, in order to get the maximum results out of a new system, property owners should seek professional installation.
+They are easier because the conduit only needs a three-inch space, eliminating the need to cut large holes in the exterior of the building, as you would need for other air conditioning systems.

 Flexible Design and Easy Use

 The mini splits air conditioning system has a lot of flexibility built right into its design.
 Compared to other systems that can be added on to condition one or more rooms of your home, mini splits can be suspended from a ceiling, mounted to a drop ceiling or hung on a wall, providing the building owner with options for its location.
 In addition to mounted units, homeowners can choose a floor-standing air conditioning system as well.

 The appearance of the indoor unit is very high-tech looking, complementing most modern design.
 Remote control options are also regularly available with these systems, making it easy for homeowners or employees to adjust the cooling and heating quickly and easily, regardless of its installed location.
 The “small hole” design of the installed mini splits unit also provides added security, negating the need to create a larger entry point to your home for potential intruders.

 While the cost of mini splits air conditioning systems are a bit higher than a traditional window-mount unit, the energy consumption and utility savings that will come as a result of choosing this unit over other types of cooling and heating methods will help it pay for itself in no time.
 Installation is much more affordable compared to duct-based air conditioning systems and the mini splits unit is much quieter to run than window-mount or central air conditioning.